1856 American National Convention: Vice Presidential candidates

-In a nominating speech which eulogized him as a man of truth, courage and ability, General Call was put before the Convention as a vice presidential candidate.
-But the former territorial governor declined the honor and begged to be permitted to present one ore acceptable.
+In a nominating speech which praised him as a man of truth, courage and ability, General Call was put before the Convention as a vice presidential candidate.
+But the former territorial governor declined the honor and begged to be permitted to present one more acceptable.
 He proposed the name of Andrew Jackson Donelson and it was received with immense applause.
 Former Representative Rayner of North Carolina and Representative Percy Walker of Alabama were also placed in nomination.

 The Convention then proceeded to ballot for a candidate for vice president.
 The ballot for a candidate for the vice presidency was attended with much excitement and frequent changes of votes created difficulty in making a correct record.
 In addition to the names placed in nomination, the following individuals received votes: William R. Smith of Alabama, Alexander Stuart of Virginia and Henry Gardner of Massachusetts.
 But after the vote had been called, delegates from various states arose and changed their votes in favor of Donelson.

 Mr. Donelson, having received a majority of the votes for the vice presidency, was declared duly nominated for that position.
 On motion, and amid much applause, the nomination was made unanimous.

 North American Seceders Party nomination

 A group of North American delegates called the North American Seceders withdrew from the convention and met separately.
 They objected to the attempt to work with the Republican Party.
 The Seceders held their own national convention on 6/16-17/1856.
-19 delegates unanimously nominated Robert F. Stockton for president and Kenneth Raynor for vice-president.
+19 delegates unanimously nominated Robert F. Stockton for president and Kenneth Rayner for vice-president.
 The Seceders' ticket later withdrew from the contest, with Stockton endorsing Millard Fillmore for the Presidency.